Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Experiments

-\textbf{Impact of Initial Balancing Factor ($\lambda$).} Appendix~\ref{app:ablation} Figure~\ref{fig:ablation}(b) illustrates that increasing $\lambda$ from 0.10 to around 0.30 enhances the ASR before reaching saturation.
-Meanwhile, semantic alignment (CLIP score) peaks at $\lambda = 0.25$, after which it declines, highlighting a trade-off between attack strength and semantic consistency.
-Consequently, $\lambda = 0.25$ provides an optimal balance for effective attacks with high semantic fidelity.
+\item \textbf{Initial Balancing Factor ($\lambda$).} Increasing $\lambda$ improves ASR until saturation.
+Semantic alignment (CLIP Score) peaks at $\lambda = 0.25$ and then declines, at the same time, reaching a good tradeoff between the ASR and attack time, indicating a trade-off between attack strength and semantic consistency.
+We set $\lambda = 0.25$ as the default (Appendix~\ref{app_subsec:init-balance}, Figure~\ref{fig:ablation_noise}). \end{itemize}